Azure/azure-sdk-for-java/sdk/communication/azure-communication-callingserver/README.md

 - [Read more about CallingServer Call Automation in Azure Communication Services][call_automation_apis_overview]
 - [Read more about CallingServer Call Recording in Azure Communication Services][call_recording_overview]
-- For a basic guide on how to use call automation apis please refer to the [Call Automation APIs Quickstart][call_automation_apis_quickstart].
-- For a basic guide on how to use call recording apis please refer to the [Call Recording Quickstart][call_recording_quickstart].
 - For a basic guide on how to record and download calls with Event Grid please refer to the [Record and download calls with Event Grid][record_and_download_calls_with_event_grid].

 <!-- LINKS -->